API Reference

 This function computes an initial rigid transformation that aligns the source point cloud with the destination point cloud by analyzing their ellipsoids of inertia.
 The algorithm uses KD-tree correspondence recovery to handle point clouds with different orderings, partial overlaps, and outliers.

-• max_correspondence_distance (float, optional) – Maximum distance for valid point correspondences.
+max_correspondence_distance (float, optional) – Maximum distance for valid point correspondences.
 Points farther than this distance from their nearest neighbors are considered outliers.
 If None (default), automatically estimated as 3× the median nearest- neighbor distance within the destination point cloud.
+Always interpreted in spatial (coordinate) units, even when features are used.

 T – Homogeneous transformation matrix that transforms src_points to align with dst_points.
 Apply as: dst_aligned = (src @ T[:3,:3].T) + T[:3,3]